jchristopher/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.0.4 =
+* Corrected the default results template folder name to be `searchwp-live-ajax-search` as is in the documentation
+* Improvement: hide the results box when query is emptied (props Lennard Voogdt)
+* Fixed an issue with Media not showing in results when integrated with SearchWP

 = 1.0.3 =
 * Fixed an issue where a false set of no results would be returned (props Lennard Voogdt)